General aspects

 YES.

 What counts is their country of residence.
-Organisers can have the same or different nationalities.
+Organisers can have the same or different EU nationalities as long as they are resident in at least 7 different EU countries.

 NO.